sesartrumpet/cs386-pennypilot/Reports/Deliverable7.md

 - Custom categories for expenses could make the app more versatile, catering to a broader range of users.
 - Enhancing the visibility and prominence of the savings progress bar could improve user engagement and help users track their goals more effectively.

+### Participant 3 Evaluation (Completed by Sesar Parra)

+#### Results

+**Task Completion Time:**

+- Task 1 (Create a New account): 1 minute
+- Task 2 (Create a New Trip): 2 minutes
+- Task 3 (Update Savings): 1 minute
+- Task 4 (View Trip Breakdown): 2 minutes

+**Ratings:**

+1. Creating a Trip: 9/10
+   - *Explanation:* The user got the hang of the application pretty quickly.
+Everything seemed fine to him, although he thought adding symbols to buttons would be nice.

+2. Saving Progress Update: 6/10
+   - *Explanation:* The user was able to input an amount but was unsure whether he could add increments or he would have to add the total to the savings progress.
+Kind of confusing for the user

+3. Trip Breakdown: 9/10
+   - *Explanation:* Around the same as participant 1, the user was able to understand the breakdown of the trip.

+**Feedback:**

+> "The app could use some touch ups, but they should be very minor.
+Overall, I thought the application was understandable and easy to navigate."

+#### Reflection

+**Observations:**

+- The participant completed all three tasls quickly, with the total time being 5 minutes.
+- Uncertainty around incrementing vs total savings shows that the labels for savings goal could be more explicit
+- The suggestion about adding symbols to symbols to buttons shows that there can still be more to add.

+**What Worked Well:**

+- User was able to create a new trip without any guidance from me, showing that it is easy to navigate
+- Trip Breakdown visualization meets user expectations for clarity ad comprehensiveness
+- Overall layout and language appears to be user-friendly

+**Areas for Improvement:**

+- Clarify savings update control, add a label showing what adding savings does.
+- Add icon labels to improve user-friendliness.